 As of August 7, 2014, Mr. Holtzman is compensated for his services pursuant to an Employment and Chairman Compensation Agreement.
-Pursuant to that agreement, Mr. Holtzman serves as both an employee of the Company, reporting to the Board of Directors, and, as Executive Chairman, with the duties of the Chairman of the Board set forth in the Company's Second and Amended By-Laws.
+Pursuant to that agreement, Mr. Holtzman serves as both an employee of the Company, reporting to the Board of Directors, and, as Executive Chairman, with the duties of the Chairman of the Board set forth in the Company's Fourth Amended and Restated By-Laws.
 The initial term of the agreement is for two years.
-Commencing August 7, 2015, the agreement will be automatically extended for an additional one-year term on each anniversary date.
-As compensation, Mr. Holtzman will receive an annual base salary of \$24,000 for his employment services and an annual compensation of \$372,750 for his services as Executive Chairman.
+Commencing August 7, 2015, the agreement can be automatically extended for an additional one-year term on each anniversary date.
+Accordingly, the current expiration date of the agreement is August 7, 2017.
+As compensation, Mr. Holtzman receives an annual base salary of \$24,000 for his employment services and an annual compensation of \$372,750 for his services as Executive Chairman.
 Sibson Consulting reviewed Mr. Holtzman's compensation under this agreement and concluded that the total compensation was at the higher end of the range, when compared to our peer group.
 The Compensation Committee reviewed the Sibson report and approved the agreement and compensation.

-Prior to this arrangement, for fiscal 2014, Mr. Holtzman was compensated for his services pursuant to a consulting agreement with Jewelcor Management Inc. ("JMI").
-Under the consulting agreement, Mr. Holtzman was receiving the same compensation as above, \$24,000 for his employment services and \$372,750 for services as Chairman of the Board.
+Prior to this arrangement, Mr. Holtzman was compensated for his services pursuant to a consulting agreement with Jewelcor Management Inc. ("JMI").
+Under the consulting agreement, Mr. Holtzman received the same compensation as above, \$24,000 for his employment services and \$372,750 for services as Chairman of the Board.
 Mr. Holtzman is the president and chief executive officer and, together with his wife, indirectly, the majority shareholder of JMI.
 The consulting agreement with JMI was terminated on August 7, 2014 in connection with the execution of the Employment and Chairman Compensation Agreement, discussed above.

 If we engage Mr. Holtzman's services to assist us in a specific and significant corporate transaction or event, the Compensation Committee, at its discretion, has the right to grant Mr. Holtzman a bonus for his additional services.
-No such bonus was granted during fiscal 2014.
+No such bonus was granted during fiscal 2015.

-Section 6.2(A) of our Third Amended and Restated By-Laws states that the Chairman of the Board is to preside at all meetings of the Board of Directors and stockholders of the Corporation and perform such other duties and functions as may from time to time be assigned by the Board of Directors.
+Section 6.2(A) of our Fourth Amended and Restated By-Laws states that the Chairman of the Board is to preside at all meetings of the Board of Directors and stockholders of the Corporation and perform such other duties and functions as may from time to time be assigned by the Board of Directors.